High unemployment claims in Ohio slow processing times

 COLUMBUS (WCMH) — Filing for unemployment benefits in Ohio has hit a bit of a roadblock.
-The depertment of Jobs and Family Services requested that claims be filed online to expidite the process.
+The department of Jobs and Family Services requested that claims be filed online to expedite the process.

 According the the homepage of the department, “We are experiencing slow processing times due to high claims activity.”